Fedrix42/onaccessvt/README.md

 ### > Example
 My user in my OS is `frank`\
 My api key is: `abc12345`\
-I want to receave notifications even if a file has 0 malicious entries\
+I want to receive notifications even if a file has 0 malicious entries\
 I want to recursively monitor folders: `/home/ubuntu/Desktop/f1` and `/home/ubuntu/Desktop/f2`
 #### setup.sh
 ```